How Does a Car Crash Affect You Mentally?

 Concentration After a Car Crash

-The other symptoms of a TBI include:
+Other signs of a post-accident TBI include:

 • Sleep trouble